 We had no idea how big that Monster would be.

 In the course of a few years, the subscription became very valuable and the Monster Board grew to become simply Monster.
 Since then recruiting technologies have evolved considerably leaving Monster and job boards in general, a part of recruitment but a smaller part of many vehicles.

 Candidates with talent are in high demand and the next generation of workers is focused on choosing their next position based on the persona of the hiring company.
-This is why well known companies such as Google, Microsoft and Intel, who have a well branded persona, have large candidate pools.
-Today, company culture and branding is vital when attracting and retaining talent.
+This is why well-known companies such as Google, Microsoft, and Intel, who have a well-branded persona, have large candidate pools.
+Today, company culture and branding are vital when attracting and retaining talent.
 Before a candidate even looks for their next position they already have a relationship with these companies.
 They can feel and see what the company is about—transparency equals comfort and comfort equals interest and opportunity.

 We’d like to know what you think.
 Feel free to tell us: How do you see technology affecting talent acquisition moving forward?
 What will be Your Monster idea for 2015?

 I was searching for ocean energy turbine and came across your Should you be looking for the Monster solution of 2015? | People Science page.
 My biggest worry is power, unless we end global warming the earth is going to be in dire trouble.